6 Continuous Probability

 Example: extreme values

 How rare is it to find a seven-footer among 800 men?
 Suppose we repeatedly sample 800 male students at random and record the tallest in each group.
-What does the distribution of these tallest height look like?
+What does the distribution of these tallest heights look like?
 The following Monte Carlo simulation helps us find out:

 tallest <- replicate(10000, max(rnorm(800, m, s)))